How to Grow Winter Squash in the UK: From Seed to Stored Harvest

 Can You Grow Butternut Squash Outdoors in the UK?

-If you want to grow butternut squash, choose a shorter-season variety such as Hunter, Barbara F1, Waltham, Cobnut, or Sprinter.
-Then give it your warmest, sunniest, most sheltered spot.
+The plants often grow well enough, but the fruit needs enough warmth and time to mature before autumn turns cold and damp.
+If you want to grow butternut, choose a shorter-season variety such as Hunter, Barbara F1, Waltham, Cobnut, or Sprinter, then give it your warmest, sunniest, most sheltered spot.

-I would be more cautious with saved seed from supermarket butternuts.
+I would be cautious with saved seed from supermarket butternuts.
 It might grow, but you do not know how long it will take, what it crossed with, or whether it suits UK outdoor growing.

 Best Winter Squash for Small Spaces